inet-framework/inet/showcases/visualizer/canvas/datalinkactivity/doc/index.rst

 Visualizing network traffic is an important aspect of running simulations.
-INET provides various visualizers to help you understand the network activity, including the :ned:`DataLinkVisualizer`, which focuses on the data link level.
+INET provides various visualizers to help you understand the network activity, including the :ned:`DataLinkCanvasVisualizer`, which focuses on the data link level.
 This module allows you to see the visual representation of the data link level traffic in the form of arrows that fade as the traffic ceases.